Bhagat-MITS/UGECSKELM-CODE/README.md

 This code is for non-commercial and academic use only.
 Please cite the following paper if you are using this code.

-Reference: Bhagat S. Raghuwanshi Universum graph-embedded class-specific kernelized extreme learning machine for handling class imbalance
+Reference citation: Raghuwanshi, B. S., & Shukla, S. (2021b).
+Minimum variance-embedded kernelized extension of extreme learning machine for imbalance learning.
+Pattern
+Recognition, 119 , 108069

 For further details regarding working of algorithm kindly send mail.